-In 2013, MAPC is celebrating its 50th anniversary.
-Learn more about our history as a regional planning agency and our plans for commemorating this milestone.
+MAPC is entering its second half-century!
+Learn more about our history as a regional planning agency.

 The Metropolitan Area Planning Council (MAPC) is a regional planning agency serving the people who live and work in the 101 cities and towns of Metro Boston.
 Our mission is to promote smart growth and regional collaboration.

 We work toward sound municipal management, sustainable land use, protection of natural resources, efficient and affordable transportation, a diverse housing stock, public safety, economic development, an informed public, and equity and opportunity among people of all backgrounds.
 Read our updated Strategic Plan for 2010-2015.

 Read MAPC's Annual Report for more details on recent projects and accomplishments.

 A critical component of MAPC’s mission is to advance equity and cultural competency both internally and in our work throughout the region.
 Learn more about equity at MAPC.

 The MAPC region contains 101 cities and towns in Greater Boston, including coastal communities, older industrial centers, rural towns and modern cities.
 Learn more about the characteristics of the communities in our region using the Community Snapshots tool or Regional Map Gallery on the MetroBoston DataCommon.

 MAPC works with its cities and towns through eight subregions.